International Coenzyme Q10 Association

-The International Coenzyme Q10 Association is a nonprofit association originally based in Ancona, Italy and currently in Seville, Spain.
-Since its establishment in 1997, it has promoted biochemical and clinical research on the substance Coenzyme Q10 in an attempt to increase the body of knowledge about the preventive and therapeutic health effects of Coenzyme Q10.
+The International Coenzyme Q10 Association is a nonprofit association originally based in Ancona, Italy and currently in Cordoba, Spain.
+Since its establishment in 1997, it has promoted biochemical and clinical research on Coenzyme Q10 in an attempt to increase the body of knowledge about the preventive and therapeutic health effects of this important metabolic and antioxidant compound.

 Coenzyme Q molecules are naturally occurring lipid-soluble redox molecules.
 In humans, they are found in the form of Coenzyme Q10.
 The most common source of industrially produced Coenzyme Q10 is a yeast fermentation process.

+Coenzyme Q is a redox compound that cycles between a oxidized form ubiquinone, and a reduced form ubiquinol.
+Ubiquinol transfers electrons to other molecules to reduce them or to block the production of free radicals whereas it is oxidized back to ubiquinone.
+Further, the antioxidant cycle is maintained through the activity of some enzymes that transfer electrons from NAD(P)H to ubiquinone reducing it to ubiquinol.

-The oxidized state of Coenzyme Q10, called ubiquinone, is essential to the process of mitochondrial bioenergetics.
+Coenzyme Q is essential to the process of mitochondrial bioenergetics.
 It plays a decisive role in the production of ATP energy.
-In its reduced state (known as ubiquinol), Coenzyme Q10 is an important lipid-soluble antioxidant.
+But it is also essential in the protection of cell membranes against oxidation preventing lipoperoxidation and also ferroptosis.

 Coenzyme Q10 also regenerates alpha-tocopherol, the active form of vitamin E. Together with vitamin E, Coenzyme Q10 protects lipoproteins from oxidative damage.
 Research has shown that Coenzyme Q10 supplementation helps to counteract endothelial dysfunction and has anti-inflammatory effects.
 As such, Coenzyme Q10 supports good cardiovascular function.

 History

-In 1996, on the occasion of the Ninth International Symposium on Biomedical and Clinical Aspects of Coenzyme Q in Ancona, Italy, Karl Folkers, the chemist who had determined the structure of the Coenzyme Q10 molecule, laid the plans for the founding of the International Coenzyme Q10 Association.
+In 1996, on the occasion of the Ninth International Symposium on Biomedical and Clinical Aspects of Coenzyme Q in Ancona, Italy, Karl Folkers, the chemist who had determined the structure of the Coenzyme Q10 molecule together with Fred Crane, laid the plans for the founding of the International Coenzyme Q10 Association.
 Folkers was assisted in the planning by Gian Paulo Littarru, Ancona, Italy; Svend Aage Mortensen, Copenhagen, Denmark; Sven Moesgaard, Vejle, Denmark; and representatives of Kaneka Nutrients, all of whom were also attending the symposium in Ancona, Italy.

 The plans called for the formation of a board consisting of leading Coenzyme Q10 researchers and a secretariat associated with the chairman of the board.
-The purpose of the new association was to promote biochemical and clinical studies of Coenzyme Q10.
+The purpose of the new association was to promote and disseminate biological and clinical studies of Coenzyme Q10.

 The first supporting partners of the International Coenzyme Q10 Association were Kaneka Nutrients, Japan, and Pharma Nord, Denmark.
-In 2020, the current supporting members are Jarrow Formulas, mse Pharmazeutika GmbH, and Nutrisan Nutraceuticals.
+In 2020, the current supporting members are MSE Pharmazeutika GmbH, Nutrisan Nutraceuticals, Indena and Cienporcien Natural.

 The following Coenzyme Q10 researchers became the first board members: Gian Paulo Littarru (Chairman), Karl Folkers (Life Trustee), Svend Aage Mortensen (Vice chairman), Fred L. Crane (Vice chairman), Franz Enzmann, Takeo Kishi, Giorgio Lenaz, Anthony Linnane, Magnus Nylander, and Sven Moesgaard.